 The first Japanese driver to race full-time in F1, Nakajima landed a Lotus F1 drive in 1987 thanks to patronage from Honda, having won the Japanese F2 title five times in six seasons.

-Up against Ayrton Senna, he faced a massive challenge and wasn’t anywhere near the Brazilian.
+Up against Ayrton Senna, he faced a massive challenge and wasn’t anywhere near the future champion.

 He went on to partner Nelson Piquet, Jean Alesi and Stefano Modena, so unsurprisingly he was rarely a match for his team-mates.

 But Nakajima did pick up the odd points finish here and there, finishing fourth, fifth or sixth 10 times during his five-season F1 career with Lotus and Tyrrell.

 His day of days came in the sodden 1989 Australian Grand Prix, finishing fourth and setting fastest lap.

 Tsunoda’s F1 career to date has been a rollercoaster, but when things have gone well he has impressed.

 The 22-year-old has racked up 14 points finishes and has a place on the grid sewn up for 2024, meaning he’s becoming one of the more enduring F1 drivers from Japan.

 But he’s still got some way to climb given he’s yet to achieve a landmark podium (he came close with fourth in Abu Dhabi 2021) and hasn’t had the impact of some of those ranked above him.
 Yet.